Religions and Religious Diversity in India

 “The enjoyment of heaven lies in eating delicious food, keeping the company of young women, using fine clothes, perfumes, garlands, sandal paste... while Moksha is death, whichceases life breath... the wise therefore ought not to take pains on account of moksha.
 A fool wears himself out by penances and fasts.
 Chastity and other such ordinances are laid down by clever weaklings.”
 Verses 9-12

 Charvaka's Contributions to the World

-Charvaka's atheism further developed in Buddhism.
+Charvaka's atheism further developed in other philosophies.
 However, no Charvaka's philosophical tradition is left in India.
 However, Charvaka's atomism further developed in Hinduism as Nyaya, for the systematic development of the theory of logic, and its treatises on epistemology.
 Materialism and atheism re-emerged elsewhere outside India, i.e., Epicurus (341-270 BC), Ludwig Feuerbach (1804-1872), Karl Marx (1818-1883) and his followers across the world.